NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 The ``target_count_method`` parameter can be used to define if the analysis should be performed across all values of the aggregator at the same time, or for each value of the aggregator separately.

-## beaconing models

-the beaconing model can be used to look for events that occur repeatedly with a fixed time interval.
+**Special case**

+If `trigger_method` is set on `coeff_of_variation`, the process is not completely the same.
+Indeed, the coefficient of variation is compute like other metrics, based on the number of document for a specific `target` and `aggregator`.
+But this coefficient of variation is then compare to the `trigger_sensitivity`.
+Based on `trigger_on`, all the group is mark as outlier or not.

+This method could be used for detecting an occurance in events.
 Example use case: look for signs of a piece of malware sending out beacons to a Command & Control server at fixed time intervals each minute, hour or day.
-Each metrics model section in the configuration file should be prefixed by ``beaconing_``.

 **Example model**